Additional Funding Opportunities

 · Colby Confidential Mental Health History.
 If there are any “Yes” answers on the form, it MUST be completed by a home provider or by making an appointment with Colby Counseling Services at (207)-859-4490.
 If all answers on the form are “No” please simply sign and date.

 · Colby Confidential Health History.
-If this is a domestic destination (your home country) this form may be completed by a home provider or by making a “records review appointment” with the nurse at Colby Health Services at (207)-859-4460.
-If this an abroad location (outside your home country, including the U.S. if you are an international student), this form may be completed by a home provider or by making a “travel physical appointment” with one of the nurse practitioners or doctors at Colby Health Services at (207-859-4460).
+If the destination is within the U.S. or you are an international student returning to your home country this form may be completed by a home provider or by making a “records review appointment” with the nurse at Colby Health Services at (207)-859-4460.
+If you are traveling outside the U.S. to a destination other than your home country, this form may be completed by a home provider or by making a “travel physical appointment” with one of the nurse practitioners or doctors at Colby Health Services at (207-859-4460).
 Please fill out the information at the top and then have the designee (nurse) or provider (doctor or nurse practitioner) fill out and sign the rest of the form.

 You will need to seek committee approval if traveling to a State Department Level III country and upload approval to the post-acceptance application.